ChrisTorng/LLMCoderSync/README.md

 ## Integration with [LLMCoder](https://github.com/ChrisTorng/LLMCoder)

+The key point of [LLMCoder](https://github.com/ChrisTorng/LLMCoder) is using Markdown diff format for less token usage.
+It apply the diff to the source code to get the modified result code.
+You can see the README.md of [LLMCoder](https://github.com/ChrisTorng/LLMCoder) for more detail.

 1. Copy `SyncCommand` or `SyncCommand.cmd` (for Windows) into your project directory.

 2. Create a `.claudeignore` file with the following content: